gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-03-20-reviewing-the-iphone-xs-in-2023.md

 - Top corners accessibility is a pain, though reachability helps
 - Entering passwords is slower due to Face ID being slower than fingerprint
 - Having to enter my passcode more frequently due to Face ID fails
-- Speakers are nowhere near as good as on the SE2020
 - OLED ghosting at low brightness
 - 3D Touch interactions other than long press have been removed
+- ~~Speakers are nowhere near as good as on the SE2020~~<br>&nbsp;&nbsp;&nbsp;*This issue was fixed for free at the same time as an official battery replacement*

 ## Indifferent
-- Speed is slightly slower than SE2020, but the increased RAM and ui fit are a net gain
+- Speed is slightly slower than SE2020, but the increased RAM and user interface fit are a net gain
 - Very slippery, but I use a case that provides additional grip and protection as I am clumsy

 So, there we have it!
 I bought an old iPhone rather than a new one and I'm enjoying it.